koalaonbed/NCTU-R-Programming-2018/README.md

 }
 ```

-Also, I make a GIF!
+Also, I use online tool to make a GIF!
 ![Image of GDPperCapita](https://github.com/koalaonbed/NCTU-R-Programming-2018/blob/master/GDP%20per%20capita.gif)